Christmas Tree Graveyards

 Real trees don’t have the carbon emissions that fake trees need to be produced.
 In fact, real trees actually take in CO₂.
 Usually, this entails the intake of 2 tonnes of CO₂ per hectare of Christmas trees.
 So when a Christmas tree is burned, it emits the carbon dioxide that it stored up when it was growing.
 No net increase!

 Moreover, one hectare of Christmas trees provides the necessary daily amount of oxygen for 44 people for as long as the trees live!

-Next to the fact that Christmas trees also produce oxygen, they also filter other gasses such as methane or Ozon and filter the air of large amounts of particular matter in the areas where they are grown.
+Next to the fact that Christmas trees also produce oxygen, they also filter other gasses such as methane or Ozon and filter the air of large amounts of particulate matter in the areas where they are grown.